 The concentration of clinical work in the first year allows fellows to pursue research and scholarly activities in their second year and beyond.
 The second year of fellowship allows protected time to pursue research.
 The Division holds a NIH Infectious Disease/Basic Microbial Pathogenesis Training Grant, now in its 35+ continuous years of funding.
 More than 30 full-time faculty in the basic and clinical sciences participate in the training of infectious diseases fellows.
 A great deal of flexibility is accorded fellows in their choice of research mentors.
 A faculty advisory committee formed for each fellow will assure that their training goals are achieved.
 Opportunities to participate in formal didactic research training are available to interested fellows through the Clinical Research Training Center (CRTC) at Washington University School of Medicine.

 An optional third year of research is offered to fellows interested in an academic career pursuing research in basic science or clinical research.
 It allows fellows time to complete their projects, write manuscripts and grant proposals.
-Fellows may be appointed as instructors and serve as attendings on the clinical services.
+Third year fellows may be appointed as Fellow-Instructor and serve as attendings on the clinical services.

 The basic research laboratories of the fellowship training program are focused on investigations into the pathogenesis of bacterial, fungal, parasitic, viral, and mycobacterial diseases and the host immunologic responses which control these infections.
 Washington University has a highly collaborative research environment and fellows are welcome to join a lab in any department or division in the University.
 Fellows have joined labs in other clinical divisions in Internal Medicine, and in other departments, including Microbiology, Pathology and Immunology, and Genetics.
 Fellows in basic research training are traditionally supported by the Division’s NIH-sponsored Infectious Diseases/Basic Microbial Pathogenesis Training Grant.
 Our fellows have also been very successful in competing for extramural funding through the NIH, including obtaining K08 and K23 awards.
 Washington University is also home to a premier Medical Science Training Program (MSTP) whose mission is to train future leaders in medicine and science.